WatchmeDoc/CS577-Machine-Learning/README.md

 # CS577-Machine-Learning
 Exercises for the CS577 Machine Learning course of the Computer Science Department of University of Crete.

+Each folder contains the files for the respective assignment, including both the assignment description and the final report.
+The datasets were also provided, and I included the files (.csv or zip with many .csv files) on them respectively.

+The exercises usually involve creating our own implementation of fundamental ML algorithms, or carrying out simulated statistical tests (e.g. hypothesis testing).
+Read the respective assignment description for more information.

 ## Getting Started